BrandNewCongress/welcome/README.md

 2. @saikat
 2. @yihpin

-## Our technology stack

-All of BNC's data exists in our campaign CRM which is called Nationbuilder.
-As a result, tools we use will often need to interface with Nationbuilder to get relevant data back into that system.
-Outside of Nationbuilder, we're open to different tech stacks, but we generally use JavaScript and deploy our projects to Heroku.

 ## Interested in joining a team other than the tech team?

 [Check out the other teams working on Brand New Congress](http://brandnewcongress.org/teams).